 The debate is not limited to internet forums.
 While being interviewed on ESPN Radio in State College Thursday, former Florida State coach and longtime Paterno rival Bobby Bowden said he thought the statue should go.
 Paterno's son, former PSU quarterbacks coach Jay Paterno, earlier told ESPN the statue should stay.

-That's not going to heal victims.
+“The emotional response right now is maybe to go take the statue down,” Jay Paterno said. “… That's not going to heal victims.
 That's not going to make any of this go away.
-We have to just continue to let this thing unfold.
+We have to just continue to let this thing unfold.”

 A campus security officer was stationed at the statue Thursday evening.
 But the massive hunk of metal did not appear to be in any imminent danger.
 Occasionally a small group of students or a family would stop by to take photographs with it.
 A bouquet of yellow flowers was at the base of the statue.